groue/GRMustache/README.md

 Another way to execute code when rendering the `link` sections is to have the context implement the `linkSection:withObject:` selector (generally, implement a method whose name is the name of the section, to which you append `Section:withObject:`).

-Now no block is involved, and this technique works before MacOS 10.6, and iOS 4.0.
+No block is involved, and this technique works before MacOS 10.6, and iOS 4.0.

 Now the question is: which class should implement this helper selector?

-You have two options: either you have your model object implement this helper selector, or you isolate helper methods from your data.
+You have two options: either you have your model object implement it, or you isolate helper methods from your data.

-#### Helper selectors as a model category
+#### Helpers as a model category

 If your model object is designed as such: